-The most important things we have learned through the process is that the data does not lie.
+The most important thing learned through the process is that the data does not lie.
 You must maintain contact with what is really happening at your facility opposed to what you think is happening.
 What does this really mean?
-What this means is, you will often times draw conclusions on what you see, based on your experience or what you have seen before and to be brutally frank, what was unveiled was I was wrong.
+What this means is, one will often times draw conclusions on what you see, based on your experience or what you have seen before and to be brutally frank, what one believes is happening.
+What may be unveiled is much of this is actually wrong.
 When we actually put the results on paper and analyzed the data, it told a different story.
-The other is that you must utilize the proper metrics and might need outside assistance to do so.
+The other key methodology is that you must utilize the proper metrics and might need outside assistance to do so.
 Example: For years we tracked our average rate per player and if it went up we were happy and if it went down we looked for someone or something to blame.
 The weather and the Golf Professional were two of the most common scapegoats used.
 The problem with average rate per player is that it in no way takes into account utilization.
 Would you rather have 50 players at \$50 or 75 players at \$40?
 If you picked the latter, you just produced 20% more revenue in green fees and carts alone.
 Utilization is a significant priority in the world of perishable inventory and we now use a metric referred to as Revenue Per Available Tee Time (rev-patt).
 Our experience was not only did our volume go up, but concentrating on rev-patt versus average rate, actually has resulted in our average rate going up as well.
 Be prepared for your rev-patt number to be lower than your average rate, because you are taking into account every salable time each and every day.